|Oracle® Database Advanced Security Administrator's Guide

 If you are using Oracle Data Pump to perform full database export operations using the new Data Pump default settings (

 direct_path), and if you receive error messages that you do not understand, then use this section to repeat the operation in such a way as to better understand the error.

 If you try to use the Oracle Data Pump Export (

 direct_path to export data from a schema that contains an object that has a Data Redaction policy defined on it, then the following error message may appear and the export operation fails:

 ORA-31696: unable to export/import TABLE_DATA:"schema.table" using client specified DIRECT_PATH method

-This problem only occurs when you perform a schema-level export as a user who was not granted the
+This problem occurs when you perform a schema-level export or a full database export as a user who was not granted the

 To find the underlying problem, try the

 EXPDP invocation again, but do not set the

 access_method parameter to